taurus-org/taurus/doc/source/devel/howto_test/test_general.rst

 Sardana Test Framework for testing macros
 -----------------------------------------

-Sardana test framework provides tools for testing macros.
+Sardana Test Framework provides tools for testing macros.
 These tools come from sardana.macroserver.macros.test module

 Tests meant to be incorporated in the Sardana distribution must be portable.